Priors in Deep Image Restoration and Enhancement: A Survey: Introduction

 In the following sections, we discuss and analyze various aspects of the priors in deep image restoration and enhancement tasks.
 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:definition}, we define the priors in deep image restoration and enhancement tasks and theoretically analyze the principles for different tasks.
-In Sec.~\ref{sec:ruled_prior}, we discuss the ruled priors, \eg, statistics prior, temporal prior, and transformation prior.
-In Sec.~\ref{sec:la_prior}, we scrutinize the latent priors, \eg, non-local self-similarity, facial prior, and deep image prior.
+In Sec.~\ref{primary-prior:structure} to Sec.~\ref{primary-prior:deep-learning}, we provide a comprehensive discussion of each primary prior and their corresponding subcategory priors.
 In Sec.~\ref{sec:discussion}, we discuss the open problems and future directions.
 In Sec.~\ref{sec:Conclusion}, we conclude this article.